StompRocket/Stomp-Rocket-Site/README.md

 # Stomp Rocket Inc.
-This repository will contain the official Stomp Rocket Inc. website, hosted on github.
+This repository will contain the official Stomp Rocket website, hosted on Github.